• ABOUT

 These are the EXACT Solar Lights we used for our outdoor patio lighting.
 They were only 10 lumens each, but we used seven of them and they light up the patio areas sufficiently.

 If you love these kinds of DIY ideas, you need to be getting my emails, friend!
-Each week I send out a couple of emails that include updates, crafts, shopping experiences, and decor inspiration.
 Be sure to get yourself signed up below.
 I can’t wait to meet you!
 Leave your thoughts below in the comments, please… BTW— Life is short—Enjoy the mess!

 outdoor patio lighting & privacy diy curtains drawn